Paramedic Admissions

 Online Distance Programs ( Online Course with 12-Day Skills Bootcamp Held at the End of Didactic):

-• Sessions of the Online Distance Live Paramedic Program starts every January, May, and September.
+• Sessions of the Online Distance Live Paramedic Program start every May and September.

-• Sessions of the Online Distance Pre-Recorded Paramedic Program starts every January, May, and September.
+• Sessions of the Online Distance Pre-Recorded Paramedic Program start every January, February, May, June, September and October

 Online Local Programs: (Online Course with Local Lab Days Throughout Didactic)

-• Sessions of the Online Local Live Paramedic Program starts every January, May, and September
+• Sessions of the Online Local Paramedic Program start every January, May, and September.

 Campus Programs (Campus Course with Both Lectures and Labs Held on Campus)